upamanyudas/learningtocook.github.io/_recipes/chicken-bengal.md

 ---

 Oh! writing this and cooking this recipe brings back so many memories.
 This was a typical sunday lunch for us.
 The fragrances of my mother or grandmother cooking this on a hot sunday afternoon, wafted through the neighborhood like sweet nectar.
-Most sundays a scrumptuos chicken lunch was followd by a joyous siesta!
+Most sundays a scrumptious chicken lunch was followed by a joyous siesta!
 Enter the blisland and cook this already!